bruntouchables/range.js/README.md

 11. add observers for range attributes
 12. change CSS dynamically
 13. make a custom element range using Custom Elements v1
+14. use ES6 classes instead of module pattern